JamesClonk/backman/docs/kubernetes/configuration.md

     └── password
 ```

-backman now can read and parse all of these automatically and use it for its service instance configuration.
+backman now can read and parse all of these files and their contents automatically and use it for its service instance configuration.

 ---

-Whether or not you are actually using service bindings or have service binding controllers or operators present in your cluster, the service binding spec is certainly an elegant and simple way to provide service configuration information to your workload.
+That's it!
+Mounting a `config.json` together with some service binding **Secret**s into a backman **Deployment** is everything that's needed.

+You can check out this [deployment example](/docs/kubernetes/deployment.md#diy---minimal-deployment-example) to see all the pieces in action.